The Nootka Trail now ranks as my favourite coastal trail in BC. It stretches for…

 Many people will opt for a boat tour, and many are happy to just enjoy a picnic by the lake.
 And if you’re a hiker, chances are you’ll lose the crowds after the first few kilometres.

 To begin the hike, walk the service road past the boat dock and through the picnic area at the edge of the lake.
 In about a half kilometre you’ll see the sign with the mileage given to various points.

 You have the option of hiking over thirty kilometres one way from this point.
 Many opt for an overnight backpacking trip so they can explore all the way down to the far end of the lake.

 Side hike on the Stewart Canyon Trail

-We hiked the first 1.5 kilometres to a substantial bridge over Stewart Canyon.
+We hiked the first 1.5 km to a substantial bridge over Stewart Canyon.
 This is the point we saw a number of people turn back.
 It’s a pretty view of the Cascade River from the bridge.

 The river cuts through a limestone chasm as it flows towards Lake Minnewanka.
 Across the bridge, go right and continue on the Lake Minnewanka Lakeside Trail or head left if you want to explore the Stewart Canyon Trail.

 We did both – but if you’re short on time just stick with the Lake Minnewanka Lakeside Trail.

 The Stewart Canyon Trail takes you 1.5 km one way along the edge of the river.
 It’s pretty enough and quite lovely especially if you stop at the end of the trail down where it hits the river – but it doesn’t offer the outstanding views that the Lake Minnewanka hike offers.